Quick start as companion app for Desktop

 First setup on Desktop

-To use this app as companion app for Desktop version, you will need, of course, to download and install Desktop version from here.
-Please read also read Desktop documentation to know how to create your db.
+To use this app as a companion app for the Desktop version, you will need, of course, to download and install the Desktop version from here.
+Please also read the Desktop documentation to know how to create your db.

-From Desktop version, choose “file” -> “save as” and save your db into your preferred cloud provider like in this image
+From Desktop version, choose “file” -> “save as” and save your db to your preferred cloud provider, like in this image

 Notice!
-At this point remember, next time you open Desktop version to select the file you saved in your cloud provider
+At this point, remember that the next time you open the Desktop version, you should select the file you saved in your cloud provider

 Notice!
-Any cloud provider that support SAF (Storage Access Framework) will work as cloud provider to sync Money Manager DB.
-You can check if your Cloud Provider support Android SAF by simply search in google “Android SAF” + your_cloud_provider
+Any cloud provider that supports SAF (Storage Access Framework) will work as a cloud provider to sync a Money Manager DB.
+You can check if your Cloud Provider supports Android SAF by simply searching Google for “Android SAF” + your_cloud_provider

 Supported & tested cloud provider